Dakota City, Nebraska

-Larry Harmer is a historian, storyteller, lecturer, and writer.
-He is a performer of cowboy poetry and purveyor of tall tales.
-Larry’s radio friendly voice and expertise has been shared with audiences at historical events for over 25 years.
-Larry's interests include early American History and the history of the West and Arizona.
+Larry Harmer is a historian, storyteller, lecturer, and writer, performer of cowboy poetry, and purveyor of tall tales.
+Larry’s voice and expertise have been shared with audiences at historical events for over 25 years.
+His interests include early American History and the history of the West.
 His enthusiasm for the West and the preservation of its lifestyle is infectious.
-It’s been said that Larry’s “got a true cowboy heart.”
+It’s said that Larry’s “got a true cowboy heart.”
 He works hard to live up to that compliment.

 New Orleans, Louisiana